-The Hyundai Venue first hit the market in 2020.
-Since then, it has impressed drivers with its low price and long feature list.
-There are many things that are very well-done in the 2022 Venue, especially when you consider how affordable it is.
-Unsurprisingly, there are also some key ways that this crossover SUV falls short.
-Here is some information to help you decide if the pros are enough to make you overlook the flaws of the Venue.
+The Hyundai Venue first came on the market in 2020.
+Since then, it has attracted drivers with its low price and long feature list.
+Several things are very well done in the 2022 Venue.
+But, unsurprisingly, there are also some key ways that cross-over SUV needs to attract.
+So, here is some information to help you decide if the pros are ample to make you leave the faults of the Venue.

 What's New for 2022?

-In its first two years on the market, the top trim level of the Venue was known as the Denim.
-Although some people liked this somewhat odd name, Hyundai has decided to change the name to the Limited.
+In the first two years on the market, the top trim level of the Venue was known as the Denim.
+However, admitting some people liked this odd name, Hyundai has decided to change the name to Limited.
 This helps it fit in with the rest of the Hyundai crossover family.
-The SEL model now comes standard with a sunroof, and all models are equipped with an engine immobilizer.
+In addition, the SEL model now comes standard with a sunroof, and all models are equipped with an engine immobilizer.

 Top 10 Reasons to Buy a 2022 Hyundai Venue – The Pros

 1. Low Starting Price

 The entry-level SE model of the Hyundai Venue can be had for $18,900.
 This makes it one of the most affordable new vehicles out there - even when you are focusing on crossover SUVs.
 If you are hoping to keep relatively low monthly payments but have your heart set on a brand-new vehicle, the Venue should be near the top of your list.